MANDYTSANG007/PasswordGenerator/README.md

 # Password Generator

-This Password Generator project is modified using JavaScript.
+Password Generator is created using JavaScript.
 It allows employees to generate a random password based on five criteria: password length, lowercase characters, uppercase characters, numeric numbers, and special characters.

 ## Getting Started